 Ern will be greatly missed by all who knew him.

-To plant a tree in memory of Ernest Gray Aiken, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Ernest Gray Aiken, please visit our floral store.